Infertility and Fertility

 Addressing the issues related to infertility in both men and women is a central part of the NICHD mission.
 To this end, NICHD conducts and supports research on fertility, the causes of infertility, treatments to help individuals with infertility achieve pregnancy, and other topics.

-Research on the effects of environmental factors on infertility is conducted in NICHD's Division of Intramural Population Health Research (DIPHR).
+Research on the effects of environmental factors on infertility is conducted in NICHD's Division of Population Health Research (DiPHR).
 For example, researchers in the Division collaborated with scientists at the University of Buffalo to study the relationship between hormone levels and oxidative stress during the menstrual cycle to elucidate the effects of diet, smoking, and caffeine on fertility.
-DIPHR scientists also studied the link between psychological stress and infertility in women.
-Additionally, DIPHR scientists are looking at the effect of environmental toxins and lifestyle factors on men and women's fertility.
+DiPHR scientists also studied the link between psychological stress and infertility in women.
+Additionally, DiPHR scientists are looking at the effect of environmental toxins and lifestyle factors on men and women's fertility.
 The Longitudinal Investigation of Fertility and the Environment (LIFE) Study is examining the long-term effects of lifestyle factors, including stress, cigarette smoking, caffeine intake, and alcohol usage, on fertility.
 These researchers found that men who worked in physically demanding jobs or took two or more medications had lower sperm counts.
 Men with high blood pressure, but not those with diabetes or high cholesterol, had less normally shaped sperm.
 Lower sperm quality or number can make it harder for a couple to conceive.

-The Epidemiology Branch within DIPHR conducts research and provides services and training.
+The Epidemiology Branch within DiPHR conducts research and provides services and training.
 Its epidemiologic research focuses on reproductive, perinatal, and pediatric health endpoints to identify underlying etiologic mechanisms, at-risk subgroups, and interventions aimed at diagnosing or treating disease.
 An ongoing investigation, called the Effects of Aspirin on Gestation and Reproduction (EAGeR) Study, is investigating the effects of aspirin on blood flow and placental health to reduce the risk for adverse pregnancy events, such as early pregnancy loss and preterm birth.

 The Unit on Reproductive Endocrinology and Infertility (UREI) in the Division of Intramural Research (DIR) is also actively researching both treatments for and causes of infertility.
 For example, women and girls with cancer who undergo chemotherapy treatments are exposed to chemicals that can affect the ovaries and lead to infertility.
 Studies conducted by UREI scientists have examined ways to prevent this damage.
 Another study conducted by UREI scientists examined procedural differences in ART that might account for differences in pregnancy rates among African American women and whether access to care and economic issues affect use of the technologies by minority women.